ppc64le/build-scripts/d/drupal-address/README.md

 *************************

-Copy following files into VM thats needed to run docker file succesfully.
+Copy following files into the VM that is needed to run docker file successfully.

     1) automate_drupal.sh.txt
     2) Dockerfile.drupal.ubi